3 Ways Business Owners Can Use Rent As A Tax Deduction

 This functions much the same as renting a co-working space.

 Paying rent to a co-working space can absolutely be fully deducted as a business expense.
-However, keep in mind that if you deduct your co-working space, you cannot take the home office deduction as well.
+However, keep in mind that if you use your co-working space as a deductible expense, you cannot take the home office deduction as well.
 No double dipping!

 If you rent a co-working space for half of the year and work from home for the other half of the year, you can take the home office deduction for the part of the time you spent taking care of business from home.
 Just remember to keep detailed records in case it ever came into question by our lovely friends at the IRS!